 “As soon as possible” doesn’t mean in haste.
 It means looking at my calendar for the first opening in my schedule, then using that whitespace to go to my lists and look for the highest leverage action I can take in that discretionary time.
 Discretionary time isn’t idle time.
 It’s time to review your list to see which task fits best in the window available, then doing it from start to finish, as opposed to scheduling a 12-minute task into a 30-minute slot on your calendar, and then “thinking about” it for the remaining 18 minutes.

 Your calendar and list work together.
 If you’re booked solid with a day full of meetings with no gaps, you don’t have to look at your list, since none of those tasks are time-dependent, and therefore, by definition, can wait.
 If you only have a couple of appointments that day, you have a window of opportunity to blast through your list.
 When you reach the whitespace in your calendar, go into “list mode.”

-task calendar, calendar to do list, to do list calendar, productivity calendar, calendar task manager, todo calendar, to do list with calendar, to do calendar, task management calendar, tasks calendar
+task calendar, calendar to do list, to do list calendar, productivity calendar, calendar task manager, to do calendar, to do list with calendar, todo calendar, task management calendar, calendar with to do list